grdnrio/pwx-deploy/README.md

 This is a Terraform script to deploy two Kubernetes clusters, each with a running Portworx cluster on AWS.
 It pre-configures the following:

 - Portworx latest version
-- Prometheus in both clusters (TO DO)
+- Prometheus
-- Lighthouse in both clusters
+- Lighthouse
-- Grafana with dashboards in both clusters (TO DO)
+- Grafana with dashboard
 - Storkctl configured with cluster 1 as the source and cluster 2 as the destination

 You need to have Terraform installed and your AWS credentials set in `~/.aws/credentials`